lordwoo/Degree-Dissertation/Application Overview.md

 The dao package contains the classes that handle database access.
 These are called by the Action classes whenever data access is needed.

 * **form**
 The form package contains the Form classes for the application.
-The classes handle validation of web form data.
+These classes handle validation of web form data.

 * **framework**
 The framework package contains the web application framework classes (see "Framework Overview.md").